renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 > ## Tip
 > While setting validation rules you can customize the resulting message to be more informative by entering your own message by selecting to show validation help text in `Appearance`.
 > You can also choose to let invalid data result in a warning rather than reject input, by selecting that option.
+Rejecting an input will result on an empty cell after a "there is a problem" warning, but it won't blank cells that had invalid data before the validation was applied to the column.
 {: .callout}

 ### Integers and integers within a range

 We have covered data validation for simple number ranges, but what if we expect that a cell will only take integers or integers within a range?
+Let's say we want to determine that we will only accept integers for the column `rooms`.
+How can we accomplish that?
+In Excel, we could choose from data validation options `whole number`, but this option is not available on Google Sheets.
+Still, we can apply this validation type using a conditional function:

+- Select the `rooms` column and then, `Data`, followed by `Data validation`
+- Choose the custom formula option ans type `=IF(E1=INT(G1),True,False)`

+This function is instructing Google Sheets to give you a test result if the G1 column has an integer number or not.
+If decimal numbers are entered you will get a warning.

+> ## Challenge
+> How could you expand this formula to only consider integers within a specific range?
+{: .challenge}

 > ## Exercise
 > Apply a new data validation rule to one of the other numeric